MariaDB/server/CODING_STANDARDS.md

        // ok for Storage Engines if they use it (aka Connect)
 ```

+The above makes it easy to use 'grep' to find all assignments to a variable.

 Please do not write conditions like this:

 ```cpp